minprog/programming-2/20 Problem sets/60 6 - Mispellings/10 Standard edition.md

 * 20-hour students are allowed two weeks to finish this problem set, but you must show the progress you've made during the first week by uploading your work-in-progress to our servers no later than 15:00 on Friday.

-* 40-hour students are allowed one week to finish this problem set, but you must show the progress you've made during the first half of the week by uploading your work-in-progress to our servers no later than 15:00 on Tuesday.
+* 40-hour students are allowed one week to finish this problem set.
+You need to upload the entirety of the assignment no later than 15:00 on Friday.
+(You do not need to upload a work-in-progress on Wednesday.)

+* Let's ensure that the Appliance is up to date by running `update50` from a Terminal before starting.

 ## Getting started